IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset.html.markdown

           - `rule_id` (Required, String) ID of the rule.
           - `enabled` (Optional, Boolean) Enables/Disables the rule.
           - `action` (Optional, String) Action of the rule.
+          - `score_threshold` (Optional, Int) Score threshold of the rule.
+Allowed values are 25, 40, 60 for high, medium and low sensitivity respectively.

         - `categories` (Optional, List)

           Nested scheme of `categories`